New pill aims to calm lupus skin flares in major trial

 Summary

-This study tests a new pill, enpatoran, for people with lupus who have active skin rashes.
+This study tests an experimental pill called enpatoran for people with lupus who have active skin rashes.
 About 202 participants will receive either the drug or a placebo for 24 weeks, while continuing their usual treatments.
-The goal is to see if enpatoran can reduce skin disease severity and improve overall lupus control.
+The goal is to see if enpatoran can significantly reduce skin disease activity.
+This is a Phase 3 trial, meaning it is one of the final steps before possible approval.

 Disclaimer Read more